top of page

 You are allowed to take up space in your relationships.

 Speaking up doesn't mean being harsh or confrontational.
-It means honoring your truth - gently, clearly, and without apology.
+It means honoring your truth—gently, clearly, and without apology.

 You can learn this skill.
 You can grow stronger boundaries.
 You can heal from the times you stayed quiet.

-And when you take the time to understand and care for them first, you’ll find it's much easier to decide what to do with them next. 💛
+Because it's okay to have big feelings.
+And when you take the time to understand and care for them first, you'll find it's much easier to decide what to do with them next. 💛

 Reflection Prompt